 “Do what you can from where you are with what you have.” — DCD

-Me is [I am] a new media/digital technologies likkle gurl [little girl] raised in Jamaica by a family from a mixture of different ethnic groups.
+Me is [I am] a new media/digital technologies likkle gurl [little girl] born and raised in Jamaica by a family from a mixture of different ethnic groups.
 Mi did wah be [I wanted to be] a Mathematician; something went wrong, but now it feels right.
 I lived with my grandparents most of my life — my youngest aunt was studying information science and mathematics at university—I got some homeschooling from her when I started high school.
 Microsoft Paint and WordArt were tools I learned to use under her guidance; then, here came my obsession with computer graphics.
 After high school, I interned at an advertising agency and later became a freelancer in advertising and production.
 I ended up learning about Adobe Creative Suite, and I fell in love with Adobe Photoshop.
 I did an introductory course for a couple of weeks and got so excited to learn more; it was just me and the home computer forever and ever, watching tutorials on Youtube and experimenting with Photoshop filters and more.
 Mi leggo [I leave] freelancing, full-time artist time!

 “Likkle canoe kip near shore” (Jamaican Proverb)

 English Translation: Little canoe is kept near shore

 Definition: It’s wise to stay within safe limits